Diabetic retinopathy - care

-If you already have eye problems, ask your doctor if you should avoid some exercises that can strain the blood vessels in your eyes.
-These exercises may make eye problems worse:
+If you already have eye problems, ask your doctor if you should avoid exercises that can strain the blood vessels in your eyes.
+Exercises that may make eye problems worse include:

-If you cannot read the labels on your medicines easily, these tips might help you make sure you are taking the correct medicine and the correct dose:
+If you cannot read the labels on your medicines easily, the following tips might help:

 Never guess when taking your medicines.
 If you are unsure of your doses, talk with your doctor, nurse, or pharmacist.